nsmirosh/Interactive-Android-Concepts/README.md

 This is a collection of code samples and demonstrations focusing on Android development, specifically Jetpack Compose and Kotlin coroutines.

-The aim of this repository is to visually illustrate the usage of complex Android concepts.
+The goal of this repository is to visually illustrate the usage of complex Android concepts.
+The samples aim to be interactive.

 All of the video illustrations have corresponding code representation.

 Feel free to play around with these examples to get a better understanding of each of the concepts.